davidlday/RemindersWidget/README.md

 * tasksPerList: Number of tasks to show per list, 0 for all.
 0 by default.
 * showNotes: Whether notes get shown.
 False by default.
+* showLists: Which lists to show.
+Leave empty for all.
+Empty by default.

 ## Screenshot